evkx/evkx.github.io/content/models/tesla/model_3/model_3_long_range_rwd/_index.md

 ## Performance

-The Tesla Model 3 Long Range RWD delivers a solid performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 493 Nm (364 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and reaches a top speed of 201 km/h (125 mph), making it competitive within its class.
+The Tesla Model 3 Long Range RWD offers modest performance with a maximum power of 208 kW (283 hp / 279 bhp) and a total torque of 450 Nm (332 lb-ft).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.2 seconds and has a top speed of 201 km/h (125 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, Range, and Charging